 Diplomate, American College of Veterinary Internal Medicine

-Dr. Ashleigh Seigneur is a board-certified small animal internist, available to serve clinics along the I-77/I-20 corridor including the metro areas of Augusta, GA, Aiken, SC, Columbia, SC and Rock Hill, SC.
+Dr. Ashleigh Seigneur is a board-certified small animal internist, available to serve clinics along the I-77 corridor including the metro areas of Columbia, SC and Rock Hill, SC.
 Her services include consultation, ultrasound, endoscopy and other IM-related tests and treatment plans.

 Dr. Ashleigh Seigneur is an Ohio native who earned her DVM from The Ohio State University in 2010 and remains an avid football fan.
 She then completed a one-year rotating internship in small animal medicine and surgery at Iowa State University.
 Her internship was followed by her internal medicine residency and Master’s Degree in Veterinary Science at The Atlantic Veterinary College, completing the program in 2014.
 She then practiced in Richmond, VA until 2018 when she moved to South Carolina, where she continued practicing prior to joining MOVES in early 2022.

 Dr. Seigneur enjoys all aspects of internal medicine, but has a strong interest in hepatobiliary and gastrointestinal disease.
 She has extensive experience with abdominal ultrasound and endoscopy, as well as other scoping procedures, feeding tube placements, and bone marrow sampling.

 In her spare time, Dr. Seigneur enjoys spending time with her husband, their daughter, and their dog.
 She enjoys traveling with her family, outdoor activities, as well as reading and baking.

 Achieved board certification through ACVIM

 Completed residency and earned Master of Veterinary Science degree from University of Prince Edward Island, Atlantic Veterinary College

 Earned DVM degree from The Ohio State University College of Veterinary Medicine